steveblue/angular2-rollup/README.md

 EXAMPLE: `ngr --generate service --name todo-list --dir path/to/folder`

 You can configure prefixes for Classes, Component and Directive selector in `build.config.js`.
 Omit the properties from the config to operate without prefixes.
-Defaults are included that follow the Angular Style Guide.
+Defaults are included that follow the Angular Styleguide.

 #### --serve & --watch